The Bankrate promise

 1. Figure out what you can afford

 A good rule of thumb is to spend no more than 20 percent of your monthly household income on a new car.
 This figure should include your monthly car loan payments and all other expenses, like fuel, car insurance, maintenance, repairs and registration fees.
 For the monthly payment alone, Edmunds suggests that you should aim for no more than 15 percent of your income.

 2. Decide whether you want to buy or lease

 Do you want to drive the car as long as the wheels can stay on?
 If so, buying is the way to go, and you’ll have the ability to trade or sell the vehicle when you want a fresh set of wheels.
 However, if you want a new car every three years, consider leasing.

 Leasing means that you might get a more upscale car for your money as they often come with lower down payment requirements and a more affordable monthly payment.
 But you won’t own the car outright, and you’ll need to look out for specific lease terms, such as mileage restrictions and wear-and-tear fees, to avoid hefty penalties.

-After you set your budget and determine the right type of ownership for your driving habits, start researching the vehicles that have caught your eye.
+Start researching your favorite vehicles to find the best car for you.
 First, visit automaker websites and independent auto information sites to assess the features that are important to you.
 Note MSRPs (manufacturer’s suggested retail prices) and invoice prices.
 Then check local inventory listings to see what is available in your area.

 Also research any possible discounts.
+After all, who wants to pay more for a car than they have to?
 Many automakers offer discounts to students, military members and even members of certain credit unions.
 These discounts can be stacked and combined with any cash-back rebates on the model, which should be deducted after you negotiate the price.
 Check the automaker’s website for these incentives before heading in.

 4. Determine the true cost